mnemnion/orb/doc/md/walk/codex.md

 Now that we have some abstractions over the parts of a Codex, let's write a class that's singlehandedly responsible for them.

+## Instance Fields

+- docs :  Array keyed by full path name of file, and the spun-up Doc as the value.

 ```lua
 local s = require "core/status" ()
 s.verbose = true